 8. Fleas Move Faster Than The International Space Station

 You might not realize it, but fleas are outrageously fast.
 Many of us have probably watched a countdown list on Animal Planet that highlights the abilities of a flea in “The Most Extreme”.
 In fact, fleas jump up to 3 inches in just a millisecond.
 Not only is that amazing in comparison to a flea’s body size, but the acceleration like that is what’s truly out of this world.
 Acceleration like that is nearly impossible.
-We often measure this is in terms of “G’s” and it is likely you’ve heard of something moving at a specific “G-Speed.”
+We often measure this in terms of “G’s” or the force of gravity.

 It is said that the most dangerous job on the planet is being a guide for Mount Everest.
 Many people train for and attempt this incredible challenge every year.
 And every year, Mt.
 Everest claims those daring lives.
 In fact, 2019 was one of the deadliest climbing seasons to date, claiming 11 lives.
 The Sherpa handle this completely and live in the area.
 The money that comes with this job is very good, and the potentially poorer area utilizes it to the best they possibly can.
 Yet this job has led to the deaths of dozens of Sherpa alone.
 Yet those with or without guides have died here too.

 This mountain is filled with bodies all over it of people who have died for numerous different reasons.
 Some were frozen alive due to the cold, as there have been people caught in blizzards.
 Some died from avalanches.
 Regardless of why or how they die, none of the bodies present here have been recovered obviously.
 Therefore, anytime you’re traveling up this mountain…you’re potentially walking right above hundreds of corpses from those who died.
 If that makes you feel uncomfortable, just think about how the Sherpa must feel!

 10. You Probably Eat Insects, Without Realizing It, All The Time